moscuet/NextJS13-fullstack/README.md

-# JSM Official - Text Similarity App
+# Text Similarity API App
+NextJs 14

 This [Next.js](https://nextjs.org/) project is bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Features

 - **Next.js 14**: Utilized for creating dynamic, efficient web applications with both server-side and client-side rendering capabilities.
-- **Prisma with MySQL**: Utilizes Prisma as the database client for MySQL, ensuring robust and efficient data management.
+- **Prisma with MySQL**: Utilizes Prisma as the database client for MySQ.
-- **Authentication**: Implemented via `next-auth`, seamlessly integrating with the MySQL database.
+- **Authentication**: Authentication: Implemented via next-auth with Google Authentication.
 - **OpenAI Integration**: Incorporates OpenAI for advanced text analysis.
 - **Redis with Upstash**: Uses Upstash Redis for effective rate limiting and caching.
 - **UI/UX Design**: Crafted with `@mui/material`, `@emotion/react`, and Tailwind CSS for an interactive and responsive interface.